eidiinnn/Fox-home/README.md

 #### `npm run deploy`
 Publish the homepage on github pages

-## How to change the bookmark :bookmark:
+## Change the bookmark :bookmark:
-in `src/bookmarkLinks.js` have an array called `bookmarkLinks`, you only need to put the link of the website and the icons from react-icons.
+in `src/bookmarkLinks.js` has an array called `bookmarkLinks`, put the link of the website and the icons from react-icons.
 You can see the icons from react-icons [here](https://react-icons.github.io/react-icons/icons?name=fa).

+## Change the image 	:city_sunset:
+in `src/images` put the image and name for `image.jpg`.

+## Change the background color :purple_circle:
+in `src/style.css` have a const named `backgroundColor`. just change the hex code.